heisenware/vrpc-react/examples/vrpc-react-todos-1/README.md

 > **NOTE**
 >
 > This example shows only basic features of react-vrpc.
 You can find
-> more documentation [here](https://www.npmjs.com/package/react-vrpc) and use
+> more documentation [here](https://vrpc.io/docs/react) and use
 > this example as a starting point to build more complex interactions.

 ## Optional steps to make your communication private

+Using the services from [Heisenware GmbH](https://heisenware.com) you can make your communication private by obtaining an exclusive and access controlled domain.

-### STEP A: Create a free VRPC account
+### STEP A: Create a Heisenware account

 If you already have an account, simply skip this step.

-If not, quickly create a new one by clicking on "CREATE A NEW ACCOUNT" under https://app.vrpc.io.
+If not, quickly create a new one [here](https://admin.heisenware.cloud/#/createAccount).
 It takes less than a minute and the only thing required is your name and a valid email address.

-### STEP B: Create a free domain
+### STEP B: Get a domain

 If you already have a domain, simply skip this step.

-If not, navigate to the `Domains` tab in your VRPC app and click *ADD DOMAIN*, choose a free domain and hit *Start 30 days trial* button.
+If not, navigate to the `Domains` tab in the [Admin Tool](https://admin.heisenware.cloud) and click *ADD DOMAIN*, choose a free domain and hit *Start 30 days trial* button.

-### STEP C: Adapt the code to use your domain and token
+### STEP C: Test connectivity

-For any agent to work, you must provide it with a valid domain and agent token.
-You get an agent token from your VRPC app using the `Access Control` tab.
+For any agent to work, you must provide it with a valid domain and access token.
+You get an access token from your [Admin Tool](https://admin.heisenware.cloud) using the *Access Control* tab.

-Simply copy the *defaultAgentToken* or create a new one and use this.
+Simply copy the default *Agent Token* or create a new one and use this.

 With that you are ready to make the communication between frontend and backend private.